Bank of America profit more than doubles on reserve release boost | Business

 Bank of America profit more than doubles on reserve release boost

+The Federal Reserve last year brought in ultra-low interest rates to allow for a more rapid recovery from the pandemic-induced recession.
+However, such low rates eat into the income of lenders like Bank of America, which make profit from the difference between what they earn on loans and payout on deposits.
+Like JPMorgan Chase & Co, which reported earnings earlier in the week, loans and lease balances fell across the bank's divisions by 7% to $887 billion, driven mostly by lower credit card balances and declines in commercial loans.

+Bank of America executives said in January they were optimistic the bank could return to loan growth this year.
+Appetite for new loans waned during the pandemic as customers spent less and saved more and large companies relied on capital markets for funds rather than their bank.
+Net income applicable to common shareholders rose to $7.56 billion, or 86 cents per share, from $3.54 billion, or 40 cents per share, a year earlier.

-Analysts on average had expected a profit of 66 cents per share, according to the IBES estimate from Refinitiv.
+Analysts on average had expected a profit of 66 cents per share, according to IBES data from Refinitiv.
+Pre-tax, pre-provision profit, seen this quarter as a better gauge of lenders' true performance, was down 21% from a year earlier.
+By comparison, JPMorgan said on Wednesday its first-quarter pre-provision profit was up 18%, while Wells Fargo & Co reported a 13% drop.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)